Hunter Shepard: Collegiate

 During the offseason prior to his junior year at Minnesota-Duluth, Shepard was invited to participate at the Minnesota Wild and Buffalo Sabres' development camps.
 He returned to the Bulldogs for the 2018–19 season unsigned to a professional contract and was named to the six-man Preseason All-NCHC Team.
-While completing his junior campaign, Shepard posted a 29–11–2 record, ranking first overall in wins and second in shutouts with seven.
+Shepard posted a 29–11–2 record over the course of his junior campaign, ranking first overall in wins and second in shutouts with seven.
 As a result, he concluded the season having started a program-record 81 consecutive games and earned a spot on the NCAA Frozen Four, the NCAA Midwest Regional and NCHC Frozen Faceoff All-Tournament Teams.
 He also earned his first NCHC Goaltender of the Year Award and NCHC Three Stars Award.
 As the Bulldogs entered the postseason, Shepard was named a AHCA First Team All-American, the first UMD goaltender since Alex Stalock, and a final five finalist for the Mike Richter Award.
-During the 2019 Frozen Four Tournament, Shepard posted his seventh shutout against the UMass Minutemen ice hockey team, setting a nation-leading 29th win record.
-He then led the team to their second NCAA National Championship title and received his second Keith "Huffer" Christiansen Award as UMD MVP.
+During the 2019 Frozen Four, Shepard posted his seventh shutout against the UMass Minutemen, likewise registering a nation-leading 29th win in the process.
+He then led the team to a second consecutive NCAA National Championship title and received his second Keith "Huffer" Christiansen Award as UMD MVP.

-Upon winning their second NCAA National Championship title, Shepard immediately told the team he would return for another season.
-He later said "most people might have thought that (he would go pro), but it was an easy decision for me.
+Upon capturing their second NCAA National Championship title, Shepard immediately told the team he would return for his senior year, explaining: "most people might have thought that (he would go pro), but it was an easy decision for me.
 I grew up in Minnesota, my family is here, I love my teammates, the coaching staff.
 And I made a commitment to come here to play for four years.
 That means something to me."
-He returned for his senior year where he was subsequently named co-captain of the Bulldogs with Nick Wolff, thus becoming the Bulldogs' first goaltender captain since Rick Heinz in 1976.
-His record breaking continued as on November 27, 2019, he set a new UMD record for most wins by a goaltender with his 61st career win against the Colorado College Tigers men's ice hockey team.
-On January 25, 2020, Shepard started his 105th consecutive start for the Bulldogs, setting a new NCAA record for most consecutive starts by a goaltender.
-The following month, Shepard was named one of 20 goaltenders onto the watch list for the 2020 Mike Richter Award.
-The season was cut short due to the COVID-19 pandemic but Shepard had posted a 22–10–2 record, a 2.18 goals against average, and a .918 saves percentage in 34 games and was selected as an AHCA Second-Team All-American.
-He also received his second Goaltender of the Year Award and named the University of Minnesota Duluth's Outstanding Male Senior Athlete Award.
+Thereafter, he was named co-captain of the Bulldogs with Nick Wolff, thus becoming the Bulldogs' first goaltender captain since Rick Heinz in 1976.
+With his 61st career win against the Colorado College Tigers on November 27, 2019, Sheparde set a new UMD record for most wins by a goaltender surpassing alumnus Rick Kosti and Taras Lendzyk.
+On January 25, 2020, he started his 105th consecutive start for the Bulldogs, setting a new NCAA record for a goaltender.
+The following month, Shepard was named one of 20 goaltenders longlisted for that year's Mike Richter Award.
+Despite the season being abruptly cut short due to the COVID-19 pandemic, Shepard nonetheless was selected as an AHCA Second-Team All-American.
+He also received his second Goaltender of the Year Award and earned the University of Minnesota Duluth's Outstanding Male Senior Athlete Award.
 He left the Bulldogs as one of their most decorated goaltenders in program history.